-The applicant discusses its quality index in Section I, page 7.
-Also, in Section II.3, page 17, the applicant states,
+The applicant discusses its quality index in Section I.13, page 7.
+Also, in Section II.3, pages 17-18, the applicant states,

-"DaVita, Inc. is committed to providing quality care to the ESRD population through a comprehensive Quality Management Program.
+"DaVita Healthcare Partners, Inc. is committed to providing quality care to the ESRD population through a comprehensive Quality Management Program.
 DaVita's Quality Management Program is facilitated by a dedicated clinical team of RN and Biomedical Quality Management Coordinators working under the direction of our Director of Quality Management and Director of Integrated Quality Development. ...
 The program exemplifies DaVita's total commitment to enhancing the quality of patient care through its willingness to devote the necessary resources to achieve our clinical goals....